Trusted WordPress tutorials, when you need them most.

 Your WordPress website comes with a powerful user management system that allows people to create a user account, log in, and reset their password.

-By default, these pages show the WordPress branding and logo.
+These pages show the WordPress branding and logo by default.
 Sometimes, this isn’t a major problem, especially if you or your team are the only people logging in to the admin area.

 Default Reset Password Page

-However, if you are running an online store or membership site, then your customers may also need to log in.
+However, if you are running an ecommerce store or membership site, then your customers may also need to log in.

 You can provide a much better user experience by customizing these pages to match your website’s design and branding.
-You might also add extra content, such as your logo or a list of recent posts.
+If you want, then you can also add extra content, such as your logo or a list of recent posts.

 Method 1: Customizing the Reset Password Page Using Formidable Forms (Easy)